How Soviet Security treated novelists in the 1930s

 The main aim of this dissertation is to reach a clearer understanding of how the Soviet security service operated during the 1930s, the constraints on them, the demands made of them and the setbacks that they endured, in order to try and establish a more nuanced image of their role in Soviet society at this time.

-The case study of the Soviet novelist has been chosen as within Soviet culture, novelists played a hugely important role: ‘In the 1930s, culture, and especially literature, became the Soviet secular surrogate for religion and central to the Soviet Union’s claim for international dominance’.[27]
-The focus is deliberately narrow – this is not a portrait of the whole organization, nor a sweeping historical survey.
-It examines in close-up the work of the security service in relation to one particular group, in order to extend the depth of our understanding of the organization, rather than the breadth.
-This detailed examination of the work of the security services scrutinizes the processes of that institution, and looks especially at its inconsistencies.
-It allows us to see the security service afresh – as an organisation made up of individuals, which although undoubtedly capable of mass terror, was also prone to confusion, to contradictory behavior, and compromise.
+The case study of the Soviet novelist reflects the hugely important role of novelists within Soviet culture: ‘In the 1930s, culture, and especially literature, became the Soviet secular surrogate for religion and central to the Soviet Union’s claim for international dominance’.[27]
+The focus is deliberately narrow – this is not a portrait of the whole organisation, nor a sweeping historical survey.
+It examines in close-up the work of the security service in relation to this one particular group, in order to extend the depth, rather than the breadth, of our understanding of the organisation, scrutinising the processes of that institution, and especially its inconsistencies.
+It allows us to see the security service afresh – as an organisation, made up of individuals, which although undoubtedly capable of mass terror, was also prone to confusion, to contradictory behaviour, and compromise.

 Many histories of the Soviet security service resound with the noise of gunfire.[28]
 In fact, when reading these studies we can become blind to the violence that lies within them, as it becomes a commonplace.
-We read reams of statistics, columns filled with four, five and six-figure numbers.
-In the debate over how many died in the Great Terror, the numbers are so high as to be rendered almost meaningless.
+We can read reams of statistics, columns filled with four, five and six-figure numbers, with the debate over how many died in the Great Terror involving such high numbers as to be rendered almost meaningless.
 In focusing on a small segment of society, the aim is to keep the analysis on a human scale.

 In order to carry out this work, the following questions were asked.
 First, what were the methods used by the security service against novelists and why?
 This allows us to trace the process of decision-making within the security service.
 Secondly, what were the systems and structures by and through which the security services interacted with writers (such as the Writers Union and Glavlit)?
 This helps us to begin to appreciate the reach of the security service into Soviet society.
-Thirdly, how were these structures connected to the Central Committee, Politburo and to Stalin?
-This question is crucial, because it aims to establish where the true centre of power lay: within the security service?
-Or higher up in the Soviet regime?
+Thirdly, how were these structures connected to the Central Committee, Politburo and to Stalin – a crucial question because it aims to establish where the true centre of power lay: within the security service or higher up in the Soviet regime?
 The final question to be asked is what were the security service’s weaknesses during this time, why were mistakes made and what do they tell us?
 In a literature that generally tends to portray the security service as omniscient, all-powerful and highly disciplined, the focus on mistakes provides us with a different framework with which to judge their activities.

 1.5 Structure of the dissertation

-Chapter one of the dissertation examines the security service in detail, specifically the systems and structures that were used in the repression of novelists, to see what this can tell us about the way that the NKVD functioned.
-It aims to describe the decision-making process, whereby the fate of individual writers was settled, allowing us to ascertain where the decision-making power lay within the organization, and to explore how much the security service operated independently.
+Chapter one of the dissertation examines the security service in detail, specifically the systems and structures that were used in the repression of novelists and what this can tell us about the way that the NKVD functioned.
+It aims to describe the decision-making process whereby the fate of individual writers was settled, allowing us to ascertain where the decision-making power lay within the organisation, and to explore how much the security service operated independently.
 It will show that the decision-making process was a precarious balance between various members of the security services, at a high level and further down the food chain.
 It will discuss how much influence Stalin, who was so greatly involved in matters of culture throughout the 1930s, had on each decision, and examine other personalities within the service and beyond who had independent decision-making powers.

 This chapter will trace the process of arrest, which the evidence suggests was very complex.
 Each arrest was accompanied by a detailed analysis of the text that had been the motive for the arrest on the part of the NKVD agents.
 Throughout much of the literature the arrests of writers are described as ‘arbitrary’.[32]
 This chapter will ask if this is truly the case, whether this arbitrary approach could have been another tactic in the terror, and whether in fact it was truly as arbitrary as is suggested.